bgrgicak/playground-testing-demo/README.md

 ## Requirements:

-You will need Node.js 18 with npm on your machine.
+You will need `Node.js 20` with `npm 5.2.0` or higher on your machine.
 It's possible to install it using [nvm (Node Version Manager)](https://github.com/nvm-sh/nvm#installing-and-updating) or install Node.js from [Node.js website](https://nodejs.org/en/download/).

 Optionally [Git](https://git-scm.com/downloads), but if you don't want to use Git, you can download the project as a zip file, or from a USB drive that will be provided during the workshop.